- Search The Registry

 - Street Team Youth Programs

 On this date in 1929, Raymond R. Patterson was born.
 He was a Black poet, writer, and professor.

 Patterson was also a well-known figure on the Long Island poetry landscape, a dignified voice for poetry who served for many years as a mentor to many individual writers regionally.
-His poetry also appeared in publications like Transatlantic Review, Ohio Review and Beloit Poetry Journal, as well as in many anthologies including "The Poetry of the Negro," "New Black Voices," "The Norton Introduction to Literature," and "The Best American Poetry of 1996."
+His poetry also appeared in publications like Transatlantic Review, Ohio Review, and Beloit Poetry Journal, as well as in many anthologies, including "The Poetry of the Negro," "New Black Voices," "The Norton Introduction to Literature," and "The Best American Poetry of 1996."

-Patterson joined the New York City College faculty in 1968 and was founder of its Langston Hughes Festival, which he directed from 1973 to 1993.
+Patterson joined the New York City College faculty in 1968 and was the founder of its Langston Hughes Festival, which he directed from 1973 to 1993.
 Patterson was on the board of the Walt Whitman Birthplace for many years.
-Ray Patterson died on April 5, 2001, at the age of 71.
+Ray Patterson died on April 5, 2001, at 71.
 He is survived by a daughter, Ama Patterson, a sister, Carol Patterson Lewis of Plainfield, N.J., and two grandchildren.